Franjo Kukuljević: Tennis career

 The 1933–1934 season saw Kukuljević's decline as Franjo Punčec stripped him of his national singles title.
 After travelling to Egypt he injured himself, which caused him to waste the rest of his season.
 In 1935 he won the All-India Lawn Tennis Doubles Championships with Franjo Šefer.
 He performed well in the mixed doubles as well and took the Netherlands Championships mixed trophy.

 By chance, in 1937 at the Wimbledon Championships he met Madansinhji, the Maharaja of Kutch, with whom he played doubles.
 They became lifelong friends.
 Kukuljević went on to claim the singles title in the Dutch Championships after eliminating Giorgio de Stefani in the final.
-He then travelled to Düsseldorf, clinching the tournament there by beating Czechoslovakian Josef Siba for the title.
+He then travelled to Düsseldorf, clinching the tournament there by beating Czechoslovak Josef Síba for the title.
 He became the Danish champion as well in Copenhagen after facing his compatriot Josip Palada in the final match.
 In the doubles he won the South of Sweden Championships.
 He then toured India and Nepal again, then sailed to the Philippines and Japan to take part in exhibition matches.

 In 1938 Kukuljević reached the Davis Cup Europe final with Punčec and Palada, and only lost to Germany in Berlin.
 In Belgrade he beat world number one Don Budge in two straight sets, which was a major upset.

 In the 1939 Wimbledon Championships he beat reigning French champion Don McNeill in the second round, a huge feat that received a massive media coverage in England.
 He marched into the quarterfinals where only Henner Henkel of Germany was able to stop him.
 Together with Simonne Mathieu of France, he was runner-up at the French Open mixed doubles event in 1939.

 In 1943 he was still active within the seceded Independent State of Croatia.
 He played in Gödöllő where he lost in the doubles, partnering Josip Sarić.